Reading travel guide

 Where to stay in Reading

-Average rates range from around $92 per night for a double room in a 3-star hotel to $132 and up for a 5-star experience.
-If you’re on a budget, well-reviewed accommodations include Crescent Hotel and Sure Hotel by Best Western Reading.
+Average rates range from around $96 per night for a double room in a 3-star hotel to $149 and up for a 5-star experience.
+If you’re on a budget, well-reviewed accommodations include Sure Hotel by Best Western Reading and Crescent Hotel.
+There are also lots of vacation rental options in Reading, with prices from $45 to $583 per night.
+Downtown is the neighborhood with the highest amount of rentals to choose from.
+On average, vacation rentals in Reading are about 18% more expensive than a hotel room in the city.

 Where to stay in popular areas of Reading